 The governance group is responsible for protecting the interests and privacy of those participating, and for ensuring that the valuable resource of the DNA Bank is put to best use from a research perspective.
 The group reports to the Ethics Committee of The Children's Hospital at Westmead or if advice is sought.
-The day-to-day issues and running of the DNA Bank are dealt with by the genetic counsellor, Ms Gillian Blue, with oversight by Associate Professor David Winlaw.
+The day-to-day issues and running of the DNA Bank are dealt with by the genetic counsellor, Dr Gillian Blue, with oversight by Professor David Winlaw.

 How much blood will be required?

 2mls (½ teaspoon) of blood from children aged newborn to 2 years